-The objective of this study was to evaluate PAS changes in patients treated with surgical maxillary advancement and in those treated with surgical mandibular advancement.
+The objective of this study was to evaluate pharyngeal airway space changes in patients treated by surgical maxillary advancement and those treated by surgical mandibular advancement.
 All patients had CBCT scans taken before and after surgery as a part of the standard diagnostic and treatment planning procedure, which enabled us to preform detailed analysis of the pharyngeal airways using the DICOM sets of images [13].

-Looking at the results of the study, we can clearly see that both nasopharyngeal and oropharyngeal volumes, as well as the area of maximal constriction in the pharynx increased in both groups of our sample, i.e. after maxil-
+Looking at the results of the study, we can clearly see that both nasopharyngeal and oropharyngeal volumes, as well as the area of maximal constriction in the pharynx increased in both groups of our sample, i.e. after maxillary or mandibular advancement.
+However, these changes lacked statistical significance.